unstoppabledomains/dev-docs/identity/guides/login-protocols/authentication-protocol.md

 ---
 title: Login Authentication Protocol | Unstoppable Domains Developer Portal
-description: This page describes the extension of the OpenID Connect protocol used by Login with Unstoppable to obtain a user's wallet signature.
+description: This page describes the extension of the OpenID Connect protocol used by Unstoppable Login to obtain a user's wallet signature.
 showNextButton: false
 redirectFrom:
   - /login-with-unstoppable/high-level-overview/authentication-protocol/